makerdao/community/governance/votes/Executive vote - April 26, 2021.md

 ### Budget Payouts

 * 510,000 DAI will be distributed to the Protocol Engineering Core Unit Multisig for funding Core Unit expenses.
-* 1.3M DAI will be distributed to the Protocol Engineering Continuous Operation Multisig, only to be used when unable to pay team salaries from the protocol.
+* 1.3M DAI will be distributed to the Protocol Engineering Continuous Operation Multisig, only to be used when the protocol cannot provide pre-approved funding.

 ### Domain Rights

-* MakerDAO Shop Core Unit will be granted the exclusive right to the **shop.makerdao.com** domain.
+* MakerDAO Shop Core Unit will be granted the exclusive right to the **shop.makerdao.com** domain, until revoked by Governance.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**